Message to the Student:

 The first 30 remedial English and math courses attempted will not be counted when determining the remaining maximum time frame for a student.
 The academic progress in these remedial courses will be considered when assessing both the student's overall GPA and overall pace rate.

-If you withdraw completely from classes during the College tuition and fee refund period and a BOG Waiver paid your fees, you will not receive a refund of the fees paid by the BOGW.
-If you do not receive a BOG Waiver and your financial aid was used to pay your tuition and fees, your refund will be based on the College refund policy.
+If you withdraw completely from classes during the College tuition and fee refund period and a California College Promise Grant Waiver paid your fees, you will not receive a refund of the fees paid by the California College Promise Grant.
+If you do not receive a California College Promise Grant and your financial aid was used to pay your tuition and fees, your refund will be based on the College refund policy.

 In accordance with Federal law, students who receive federal financial assistance and completely withdraw from all classes before completing more than 60% of the semester will be required to return any unearned federal funds.
 The amount of the repayment will be calculated on a pro-rata basis of the number of calendar days in the term.
 FWS earnings are excluded from the calculation.
 Pell Grant, SEOG, and Stafford Loans (Title IV federal financial aid) will be included in the calculation.

-The percentage of Title IV aid earned (student may keep money) is determined as follows:
+The percentage of Title IV aid earned (student may keep the money) is determined as follows:

-"Number of days student completed" divided by "number of calendar days in term" = percentage of Title IV earned.
+"Number of days student completed" divided by "number of calendar days in the term" = percentage of Title IV earned.